-Building on drawing and digital imaging, students are to explore at least 2 (N(A)-Level Art) additional elective art forms, with at least 1 from Fine Art and 1 from Design/Time-based categories.
+Building on drawing and digital imaging, students are to explore at least 3 (O-Level Art) additional elective art forms, with at least 1 from Fine Art and 1 from Design/Time-based categories.
 When learning about different art forms, students discover purpose, meaning, history and their own interests and strengths within art.

 Foundational Drawing Drawing is central to the art making process.
-Besides learning to draw , students should also engage in drawing to learn , such as for recording, exploring, developing, visualising and communicating ideas. crayons, chalk, pastels, cha al media include graphite/color arcoal, markers, pens, ink, pol ents, digital devices with appl ate, and Photoshop CC. wdered pigments and to use digital media is an est should be familiar with docu e of digital tools and technolog sential skill to prepare student menting their processes, creat digital imaging tools.
-Students works in a digital format. s for the future.
-Students ting works, and editing and ludes digital devices such as pplications such as Adobe C( Elective Art Forms At least 2 (N(A)-Level) additional elective art forms, with at least 1 from Fine Art and 1 from Design/Time-based categories.
-A non-exhaustive selection is Fine Art Design Time-based presented.
+Besides learning to draw , students should also engage in drawing to learn , such as for recording, exploring, developing, visualising and communicating ideas. crayons, chalk, pastels, cha al media include graphite/colo ncoal, markers, pens, ink, pov ents, digital devices with appl ate, and Photoshop CC. wdered pigments and Digital Imaging With the growing prevalence of digital tools and technology in our lives, the contouse digital media is an essential skill to prepare students for the future.
+Stude should be familiar with documenting their processes, creating works, and editin manipulating images using digital imaging tools.
+Students should be able to organ present their ideas and works in a digital format. ludes digital devices such as pplications such as Adobe C( Elective Art Forms At least 3 (O-Level) addition and 1 from Design/Time-b onal elective art forms, with ased categories. at least 1 from Fine Art A non-exhaustive Fine Art Design Time-based selection is presented.
 Art Forms can be fluid and hybridised.
-Painting, Printmaking, Photography, Mixed Media, Pyrography, Papercut, Traditional Asian Art Illustration, Graphic, Character, Visual Communication Video, Animation, Motion Graphics Sculpture, Assemblage, Ceramics, Mural, Installation, Site-specific works Fashion, Costume, Packaging, Product, Jewellery, Architecture, Textile Over the course of 2 years, students offering N(A)-Level Art should have the opportunity to be exposed to at least 4 or 5 Art forms.
+Painting, Printmaking, Photography, Mixed Media, Pyrography, Papercut, Traditional Asian Art Illustration, Graphic, Character, Visual Communication Video, Animation, Motion Graphics Sculpture, Assemblage, Ceramics, Mural, Installation, Site-specific works Fashion, Costume, Packaging, Product Jewellery, Architecture, Textile

+Over the course of 2 years, students offering O-Level Art should have the opportunity to be exposed to at least 4 or 5 Art forms.
 The exposure is intended to allow students to experience the varied ways in which artists express themselves and for students to discover and nurture their interests, artistic expression, and vision.

-Visual Qualities, Visual Strategies & Design Concepts
+Visual Qualities, Visual Strategies and Design Concepts

-Building upon an understanding of Elements of Art and Principles of Design from primary and lower secondary years, students offering N(A)-Level Art are introduced to contemporary visual strategies that guide and inform their making and viewing of art.
+Building upon an understanding of Elements of Art and Principles of Design from primary and lower secondary years, students offering O-Level Art are introduced to contemporary visual strategies that guide and inform their making and viewing of art.
 In the area of Design, teachers should introduce students to basic concepts commonly used in design works.